Suicide bomber kills south Yemen army chief

 Qatan was a central figure in plans to restructure Yemen's military, which split into warring factions during the struggle over Saleh's fate.
 His appointment to the southern command was one of the first moves by President Abd-Rabbu Mansour Hadi against the former president's loyalists in the army.

-Yemen's state news agency quoted Hadi as telling the head of the U.S. Central Command, Marine Corps General James Mattis, in a meeting in Sanaa on Monday that the assassination would not affect Yemen's "counter-terrorism" cooperation, but that it needed economic assistance to deny militants a constituency among unemployed youth.
+Yemen's state news agency quoted Hadi as telling the head of the U.S. Central Command, James Mattis, in a meeting in Sanaa on Monday that the assassination would not affect Yemen's "counter-terrorism" cooperation, but that it needed economic assistance to deny militants a constituency among unemployed youth.

 The Yemeni military said last week it had driven Islamist fighters from territory they had held for over a year, including Zinjibar, capital of Abyan province, and another city, Jaar.